Former Blackwater CEO Erik Prince Admits He Met In Trump Tower With Saudis And Donald Trump Jr.

 After taking office, the Trump administration withdrew the U.S. from the groundbreaking international nuclear agreement the Obama administration had hammered out with Iran, despite European allies and other nations’ strong objections and to the delight of Saudi Arabia and other gulf states.

-And earlier this week, White House senior adviser and presidential son-in-law Jared Kushner raised a stir in the media over a meeting with the Saudi crown prince and other officials, shutting out U.S. embassy staffers from the meeting against all protocol and precedent.
+Earlier this week, White House senior adviser and presidential son-in-law Jared Kushner raised a stir in the media over a meeting with the Saudi crown prince and other officials, shutting out U.S. embassy staffers from the meeting against all protocol and precedent.